jaishree/ActiveAndroidTest/Getting-started.md

 Let’s get started with ActiveAndroid.
-The first thing you need to do, if you haven’t already done so, is [download the ActiveAndroid library.](https://github.com/pardom/ActiveAndroid/archive/master.zip)
+The first thing you need to do, if you haven’t already done so, is [download the ActiveAndroid library.](https://github.com/pardom/ActiveAndroid/archive/master.zip) or the latest stable [ActiveAndroid jar file](https://github.com/pardom/ActiveAndroid/downloads).
+If you downloaded the library and not the jar, you'll have to build the jar file by running `ant` in the root folder.
+Your ActiveAndroid.jar, which is what we need, will be in the `dist` folder.

 ## Adding The JAR

-By cloning the source, or [downloading it](https://github.com/pardom/ActiveAndroid/archive/master.zip), you can build the jar file by running `ant` in the root folder.
-Your ActiveAndroid.jar, which is what we need, will be in the `dist` folder.

 Now that you have the ActiveAndroid library you can **add it to your project’s build path**.
-We’ll assume you’re using Eclipse:
+If you’re using Eclipse:

 1. If you haven’t done so already, create an Android project.
 2. Copy ActiveAndroid.jar to the _libs_-folder of your new project.
 2. Right click on your project and select _Build Path > Configure Build Path…_
 3. Click the _Add External Jars…_ button and choose the ActiveAndroid jar file.

+If you're using Android Studio:

+1. If you haven’t done so already, create an Android project.
+2. Drag the jar to the libs folder of project.
+3. Right click on the jar, and select "Add as a Library…"

 ## Installing From Maven